Seligmann/carvana-image-masking-challenge/README.md

 # carvana-image-masking-challenge
-Late submission for Carvana's image masking challenge.
+Not an official submission for Carvana's image masking challenge.
+Repository for learning purposes only.